ammarfaizi2/Facebook_Chat_Bot/README.md

 # Facebook Interactive Chat
 ## By Ammar Faizi
-### Cara pakai :
+### How to use :
-- Rename config.php.dist menjadi config.php
+- Rename config.php.dist to config.php
-- Edit config.php sesuai dengan akun Facebook Bot
+- Edit config.php with your Facebook Bot Account
-- Jalankan cli.php
+- Execute cli.php

-## Instalasi Composer
+## Install Composer
 `composer install`